-Dr. Miracle Update, or: Please don’t ever make me do that again.
+Dr. Unicorn Update, or: Please don’t ever make me do that again.

-On January 11, I saw Dr. Miracle and received lumbar facet injections.
+On January 11, I saw Dr. Unicorn and received lumbar facet injections.

 Let me tell you how much that sucked.